ryantd42/NY-Legislative-Git/2023/S612D-2023/bill.md

   January 5, 2023
   ___________

  Introduced  by Sens.
-MAYER, MAY -- read twice and ordered printed, and when printed to be committed to the Committee on Elections -- reported favorably from said committee and committed to the Committee on  Rules -- reported favorably from said committee, ordered to a third reading, passed  by Senate and delivered to the Assembly, recalled, vote recon- sidered, restored to third reading,  amended  and  ordered  reprinted, retaining  its  place  in the order of third reading -- recommitted to the Committee on Elections in accordance with Senate Rule 6, sec.
-8 -- reported favorably from  said  committee,  ordered  to  first  report, amended  on  first  report,  ordered  to  a  second report and ordered reprinted, retaining its place  in  the  order  of  second  report  -- reported  favorably  from  said  committee,  amended on second report, ordered to a third reading, amended and ordered  reprinted,  retaining its place in the order of third reading
+MAYER, JACKSON, MAY, WEBB -- read twice and ordered printed, and  when  printed  to  be  committed  to  the  Committee  on Elections  --  reported favorably from said committee and committed to the Committee on Rules --  reported  favorably  from  said  committee, ordered  to  a  third  reading,  passed by Senate and delivered to the Assembly, recalled, vote  reconsidered,  restored  to  third  reading, amended  and  ordered  reprinted,  retaining its place in the order of third reading -- recommitted to the Committee on Elections in  accord- ance  with  Senate  Rule  6,  sec.
+8  -- reported favorably from said committee, ordered to first report, amended on first  report,  ordered to  a  second report and ordered reprinted, retaining its place in the order of second report --  reported  favorably  from  said  committee, amended  on  second  report,  ordered  to a third reading, amended and ordered reprinted, retaining its place in the order of  third  reading --  passed  by  Senate  and  delivered to the Assembly, recalled, vote reconsidered,  restored  to  third  reading,  amended  and  ordered reprinted, retaining its place in the order of third reading

  AN  ACT  to amend the election law, in relation to prohibiting conflicts of interest among board of elections employees

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: